statedecoded/statedecoded-vagrant/README.md

 /tmp/vagrant-puppet/manifests/default.pp
 ```

-* Which meansthe admin portal for the site lives at http://192.168.42.33/admin
+* Which means the admin portal for the site lives at http://192.168.42.33/admin

 * Solr's admin interface is reachable at:
 http://192.168.42.33:8983/solr/#